JonesyJava/jonesyjava/README.md

-### Hi there 👋
+### Hi there Fellow Devs and Humans! 👋

-💬 My name is Michael Jones and I'm currently a student at Boise Codeworks.
-I moved to Boise 5 years ago from Indiana, where I was born and raised.
+💬 I'm Michael Jones and I'm currently a student at Boise Codeworks becoming a Fullstack Developer.
 I'm a graduate from Purdue University, with a Bachelor's Degree in Forensic Anthropology.
+I have a passion for Coding, Human Interaction, and Sciences.
+Understanding how humans utilize and interact with technology is an obsession I've had since being gifted my first computer in 1995.

 Fun Fact!
 I also have a twin brother who codes aswell here in Boise!

 [![Jonesy's GitHub stats](https://github-readme-stats.vercel.app/api?username=jonesyjava&theme=dark)](https://github.com/anuraghazra/github-readme-stats)